Installation guide

 This guide will cover the steps to install linux-wiiu on a Nintendo Wii U. It is assumed that you already have Cafe OS homebrew set up and working.

-If you don’t already have homebrew, please set up Tiramisu (or Aroma) before continuing.
+If you don’t already have homebrew, please set up Aroma before continuing.

 Choosing a storage device